 Canada is huge.
 It’s the second largest country in the world so it’s best to focus on just a few areas if you plan to visit Canada in summer.
 From St. John’s, Newfoundland to Victoria, British Columbia it’s roughly a distance of 7,400 km.
 And from Vancouver heading north to Whitehorse in the Yukon Territory, it’s 2,400 km.
 Add another 1,200 km to reach Inuvik, the last community of any size before the Arctic Ocean.

 Here are 100 exceptional places to visit in Canada in summer by region.
 Don’t try to overdo it or you’ll be traveling all the time.
 Savour an area.
 And come back.
 Again and again.
-Please.

-Canada in summer – where to visit in British Columbia
+Where to visit in British Columbia

 Vancouver is at its best in the summer.
 Don’t miss a walk or a bike ride around Stanley Park, a trip up Grouse Mountain by aerial tram or via the Grouse Grind or a visit to Granville Market.